In 2023, the Rijksmuseum Amsterdam displayed 28 Vermeer paintings in the largest exhibition ever by this famous Dutch painter.

-The Rijksmuseum in Amsterdam announced the largest retrospective exhibition of Johannes Vermeer paintings ever for the first half of 2023.
-The Vermeer exhibition, in cooperation with the Mauritshuis in Den Haag, will include loan works from all over the world and will be on view from 10 February to 4 June 2023 in the Rijksmuseum in Amsterdam.
-Rijksmuseum tickets with timeslot reservations for the Vermeer exhibitions are on sale from late 2022.
+The Rijksmuseum in Amsterdam staged the largest retrospective exhibition of Johannes Vermeer paintings ever for the first half of 2023 — 28 of the known 35 Vermeer paintings are on display.
+The Vermeer exhibition, in cooperation with the Mauritshuis in Den Haag, includes loan works from all over the world and will be on view from 10 February to 4 June 2023 in the Rijksmuseum in Amsterdam.

 Special Vermeer Exhibition in the Rijksmuseum Amsterdam in 2023

-In the spring of 2023, the Rijksmuseum, the national museum of the Netherlands, will dedicate a retrospective exhibition to the 17th-century Dutch master Johannes Vermeer (1632-1675) for the first time in its history.
-With loans from all over the world, this promises to be the largest Vermeer exhibition ever.
+In the spring of 2023, the Rijksmuseum, the national museum of the Netherlands, dedicated a retrospective exhibition to the 17th-century Dutch master Johannes Vermeer (1632-1675) for the first time in its history.
+With loans from all over the world, this is the largest Vermeer exhibition ever.

-The special Vermeer exhibition is a collaboration between the Rijksmuseum that owns four Vermeer paintings and the Mauritshuis in The Hague that owns three.
+The special Vermeer exhibition is a collaboration between the Rijksmuseum which owns four Vermeer paintings and the Mauritshuis in The Hague which owns three.
 Both museums will conduct research into Vermeer’s artistry, his artistic choices, and motivations for his compositions, as well as into the creative process of his paintings.

-At the same time, the Museum Prinsenhof Delft will organize the exhibition Vermeer’s Delft (10 February to 4 June 2023).
-This will be the first-ever exhibition to explore in-depth the cultural-historical context in which Vermeer’s practice flourished.
+At the same time, the Museum Prinsenhof Delft organizes the exhibition Vermeer’s Delft (10 February to 4 June 2023).
+This is the first-ever exhibition to explore in-depth the cultural-historical context in which Vermeer’s practice flourished.